Credentials

 Debugging jobs while running

-Any running job allows user to ssh to it and use any debugging if needed. e.g.
+Any running job allows the user to ssh to job itself and debug job runtime:

 Welcome to slot2@blade-1.tier2!